JCSDA/jedi-docs/docs/using/jedi_environment/cloud/singlenode.rst

          [default]
          region = us-east-1

+         [jcsda-noaa-aws-us-east-1]
+         region = us-east-1

+         [jcsda-usaf-aws-us-east-2]
+         region = us-east-2

 **For AWS Red Hat 8:** After logging in, follow the instructions in https://spack-stack.readthedocs.io/en/1.5.1/PreConfiguredSites.html#amazon-web-services-red-hat-8 to load the basic spack-stack modules for GNU.
-Please note that the AMI IDs in the spack-stack 1.5.1 release documentation are incorrect - they are correct in these JEDI docs release notes.
 Proceed with loading the appropriate modules for your application, for example for the ``skylab-6.0.0`` release:
 .. code-block:: bash

    module load jedi-fv3-env